Share this post:

 “Once we heard that sound—‘Burp!
 Burp!’—it was a frightening sound,” recalled British veteran Gerry Farmer, who served with the 1st Battalion of the Royal Fusiliers in the Korean War.
 “It meant the Chinese were there.
 I think the sound of the burp gun and what it represented was more frightening than the rounds that came out of the weapon.”

-The combat shotguns of yesteryear, the coach gun derives its slang gun name from its role guarding wagons and stagecoaches against the highwaymen who plagued the lonely roads of 18th and 19th century Europe and America.
-Coach guns and their blunderbuss predecessors served in this capacity for over 300 years, carried by lawman, villain, and soldier alike to even the odds when things got gritty.
+The combat shotguns of yesteryear, the coach gun derives its slang gun name from its role guarding wagons and stagecoaches against the highwaymen who plagued the lonely roads of 19th century Europe and America.
+Coach guns were carried by lawman, criminals, and soldiers alike to even the odds when things got gritty.

 You don’t earn a gun nickname like “The Devil’s Paintbrush” without making a terrible impression.
 While Gatling guns had demonstrated the utility of high-volume fire on the battlefield, the Maxim design, the world’s first true recoil-based machine gun, perfected the strategy to a brutal degree.